jpellman/python-novice-gapminder/_episodes/07-reading-tabular.md

 *   The columns in a dataframe are the observed variables, and the rows are the observations.
 *   Pandas uses backslash `\` to show wrapped lines when output is too wide to fit the screen.
+*   If you do not use the `print` command and only type `data`, Jupyter will render the table in a more aesthetically pleasing way.

 > ## File Not Found
 >